Easy Red Robin Campfire Sauce

 How to store campfire sauce

-Should you have to happen any sauce leftover you can store this in an airtight container, or a squeeze bottle for up to ten days.
-This sauce is so easy and so delicious you may never need to store your leftovers!
+If you have any sauce left over, you can store it in an airtight container or a squeeze bottle for up to 10 days.
+This sauce is so easy and so delicious that you may never need to store your leftovers!

 Like a couple of copycat Red Robin recipes?